Atherosclerosis: Rupture and stenosis

 Although the disease process tends to be slowly progressive over decades, it usually remains asymptomatic until an atheroma ulcerates, which leads to immediate blood clotting at the site of the atheroma ulcer.
-This triggers a cascade of events that leads to clot enlargement, which may quickly obstruct the flow of blood.
+This triggers a cascade of events that leads to clot enlargement, which may quickly obstruct blood flow.
 A complete blockage leads to ischemia of the myocardial (heart) muscle and damage.
 This process is the myocardial infarction or "heart attack".

 If the heart attack is not fatal, fibrous organization of the clot within the lumen ensues, covering the rupture but also producing stenosis or closure of the lumen, or over time and after repeated ruptures, resulting in a persistent, usually localized stenosis or blockage of the artery lumen.
 Stenoses can be slowly progressive, whereas plaque ulceration is a sudden event that occurs specifically in atheromas with thinner/weaker fibrous caps that have become "unstable".

-Repeated plaque ruptures, ones not resulting in total lumen closure, combined with the clot patch over the rupture and healing response to stabilize the clot is the process that produces most stenoses over time.
-The stenotic areas tend to become more stable despite increased flow velocities at these narrowings.
-Most major blood-flow-stopping events occur at large plaques, which, before their rupture, produced very little if any stenosis.
+Repeated plaque ruptures, ones not resulting in total lumen closure, combined with the clot patch over the rupture and healing response to stabilize the clot, are the process that produces most stenoses over time.
+The stenotic areas often become more stable despite increased flow velocities at these narrowings.
+Most major blood-flow-stopping events occur at large plaques, which, before their rupture, produced little, if any, stenosis.

-From clinical trials, 20% is the average stenosis at plaques that subsequently rupture with resulting complete artery closure.
+From clinical trials, 20% is the average stenosis at plaques that subsequently rupture, with resulting complete artery closure.
 Most severe clinical events do not occur at plaques that produce high-grade stenosis.
-From clinical trials, only 14% of heart attacks occur from artery closure at plaques producing a 75% or greater stenosis before the vessel closing.
+From clinical trials, only 14% of heart attacks occur from artery closure at plaques producing 75% or greater stenosis before the vessel closing.

 If the fibrous cap separating a soft atheroma from the bloodstream within the artery ruptures, tissue fragments are exposed and released.
 These tissue fragments are very clot-promoting, containing collagen and tissue factor; they activate platelets and activate the system of coagulation.
 The result is the formation of a thrombus (blood clot) overlying the atheroma, which obstructs blood flow acutely.
 With the obstruction of blood flow, downstream tissues are starved of oxygen and nutrients.
 If this is the myocardium (heart muscle) angina (cardiac chest pain) or myocardial infarction (heart attack) develops.